 Run by School of Human and Behavioural Sciences

 10.000 Credits or 5.000 ECTS Credits

 Overall aims and purpose

-During this module you will be given unique opportunities to experience first hand work of instructors, counsellors and psychotherapists integrating outdoor adventurous activity with therapy.
+During this module, you will be given unique opportunities to experience first-hand, work of instructors, counsellors, and psychotherapists integrating outdoor adventurous activity with therapy.
 Through visits to local organisations and case study work on one of them, you will be able to explore how these organisations incorporate outdoor adventure and therapy into their programmes, to improve the mental and physical well-being of their clients.
 This module ensures that you are equipped with a solid platform from which you can further develop as an academic or practitioner in the field of outdoor adventure therapy.
-The course content is made up of a number of core themes providing you with a basic understanding of principles and practice within outdoor adventure therapy, these include: the history and foundations of outdoor adventure therapy, models of adventure therapy, the role of nature in adventure therapy, adventure therapy practices, risk management, and key competencies.
+The course content is made up of several core themes providing you with a basic understanding of principles and practice within outdoor adventure therapy, these include: the history and foundations of outdoor adventure therapy, models of adventure therapy, the role of nature in adventure therapy, adventure therapy practices, risk management, and key competencies.